FrancescoFabiano/EFP/README.md

 CoRR abs/1511.01960.

+Burigana, A., Fabiano, F., Dovier, A. & Pontelli, E. 2020.
+Modelling Multi-Agent Epistemic Planning in ASP.
+Theory and Practice of Logic Programming.

 Fabiano, F.; Burigana, A.; Dovier, A.; and Pontelli, E. 2020.
 EFP 2.0: A Multi-Agent Epistemic Solver with Multiple e-State Representations.
-Under Review at the 30th International Conference on Automated Planning and Scheduling.
+In Proceedings of the 30th International Conference on Automated Planning and Scheduling.

+Fabiano, F., Burigana, A., Dovier, A., Pontelli, E. & Son, T. C. 2021.
+Multi-agent Epistemic Planning with Inconsistent Beliefs, Trust and Lies.
+In Proceedings of the 18th Pacific Rim International Conference on Artificial Intelligence.

 Fabiano, F.; Riouak, I.; Dovier, A.; and Pontelli, E. 2019.
 Non-well-founded set based multi-agent epistemic action language.
-In Proceedings of the 34th Italian Conference on Computational Logic, volume 2396 of CEUR Workshop Proceedings, 242–259.
+In Proceedings of the 34th Italian Conference on Computational Logic.

 Le, T.; Fabiano, F.; Son, T. C.; and Pontelli, E. 2018.
 EFP and PG-EFP: Epistemic forward search planners in multiagent domains.
-In Proceedings of the Twenty-Eighth International Conference on Automated Planning and Scheduling, 161–170.
-Delft, The Netherlands: AAAI Press.
+In Proceedings of the Twenty-Eighth International Conference on Automated Planning and Scheduling.